 After returning from the rich feeding grounds of Alaska, Salmon are able to pick up the scent of the river they were originally spawned in, and swim upstream for the winter to creeks and rivers.

 7. The Ballard Locks was constructed by the US Army Corp of Engineers and opened in 1917.

-8. The Ballard Locks has lovely botanic gardens, with musical performances in summer.
+8. The botanic gardens at the Ballard Locks has musical performances in summer.

-9. Stop by the Ballard Locks Visitor Center, with interesting exhibits and a free movie on the construction of the locks.
+9. The Ballard Locks Visitor Center has interesting exhibits and a free movie on the construction of the locks.

-10. Find other fun attractions in historic Ballard.
+10. Combine a trip to the Ballard Locks with other attractions in historic Ballard.

 Drive to the stunning sandy beach and park at nearby Golden Gardens, or visit Ballard for great restaurants and shopping.
 The Nordic Museum is a few blocks from Ballard Old Town, and is housed in a striking, modern building, with fascinating exhibits on the Nordic people.
 Ballard had a massive influx of Nordic immigrants in the mid-19th century.

 - Parking: paid parking lot at the Ballard Locks at 3015 NW 54th St, Seattle, WA 98107.

 - Admission: free.

 - Fish viewing: late spring through early fall.